cenit-ag/helm-charts/README.md

 # Maintenance

+__NOTICE:__ This part is only revelant for CENIT staff maintaining this repository.

 ## Configure for Github Pages

 A Github repository can only be used a Helm repository if the branch containing the charts is configured as a Github pages site.